sailro/EscapeFromTarkov-Trainer/README.md

 > If you are using `SPT-AKI`, please make sure you have run the game at least once before compiling/installing the trainer. `SPT-AKI` is patching binaries during the first run, and we need to compile against those patched binaries.

-> The typical issue when something is out of sync is that the game will freeze at the startup screen with type/tokens errors in `%LOCALAPPDATA%Low\Battlestate Games\EscapeFromTarkov\output_log.txt`
+> The typical issue when something is out of sync is that the game will freeze at the startup screen with type/tokens errors in `%LOCALAPPDATA%Low\Battlestate Games\EscapeFromTarkov\Player.log`

 ## Features